Does HOP improve engagement in safety?

 So, how do you extract this valuable information from workers without fear of repercussion?

-Opening this dialogue immediately invokes a sense of collaboration and engagement by ensuring the worker feels heard, understood and included, and will inevitably provide more valuable information around adequate resourcing.
+Opening this dialogue immediately invokes a sense of collaboration and engagement by ensuring the worker feels heard, understood and included, and will inevitably provide more valuable information about adequate resourcing.

 Becoming a Learning Organisation